US House committee chair signs subpoena for State Dept Afghanistan documents

 Republicans - and some Democrats - say there has never been a full accounting of the chaotic operation, in which 13 U.S. service members were killed at Kabul's airport.

-McCaul has given the State Department until Monday to produce the documents.
+McCaul had given the State Department until Monday to produce the documents.

 About two dozen U.S. diplomats in Afghanistan sent a confidential cable through a so-called dissent channel warning Blinken in July 2021 of the potential fall of Kabul to the Taliban as U.S. troops withdrew from the country, The Wall Street Journal reported in 2021.